-JPMorgan: Bitcoin can hit $146,000 as gold plays factor
+Bitcoin can hit $146,000 as gold plays factor: JPMorgan

 CLICK HERE TO READ MORE STORIES ON FOX BUSINESS

 In addition, corporate adoption from the likes of PayPal and Visa are also helping buoy the currency.
 Another financial payments firm, Square, a Jack Dorsey company, invested $50 million in bitcoin last year.
-Earlier this week, he publically opposed proposed regulation for the crypto.
+Earlier this week, he publicly opposed proposed regulation for the crypto.

 SQUARE'S JACK DORSEY OPPOSES PROPOSED BITCOIN REGULATION